jinglescode/jinglescode.github.io/_posts/2020-09-15-an-introduction-to-signals.md

   size="s"
 %}

-When we hear something, our brain translates these air molecules’ movements that our ears pick up, into something we can recognize.
-Be it words or music, birds chipping or a car horn.

 Usually, when we describe sounds, we refer to them in terms of their frequency.
 We measure these waves by the number of cycles in a second, in a hertz (Hz) measurement unit.
+The lowest notes your headphones can rumble out are around 20 Hz (in theory!), a 20 Hz note literally refers to the membrane inside the headphone moving to-and-fro 20 times per second.
+That creates compressed pulses of air which, upon arrival at your eardrum, induces a vibration at the same frequency.
+Our brain translates these air molecules’ movements that our ears pick up, into something we can recognize.
+Be it words or music, birds chipping or a car horn.

 For example, this is a 440 Hz sound wave, the sound of the A note above the middle C on the piano: